Choosing a Hike in Jackson Hole

 - Your cellphone may not have service in remote areas.
 Depending on your carrier, be prepared to lose service in the national parks and forests.
 This is why observing basic trail caution is key.

 - For the most part, dogs are not permitted on national park trails, and are permitted on-leash in the national forest.
-As stated above, check on trail conditions with a visitor center or park ranger before you go.
+As stated above, check on trail conditions with a visitor center or park/forest ranger before you go.
 We especially recommend this if you’re hiking in the shoulder seasons.

 Hiking in Grand Teton National Park